Immigrant Caravan Headed for US Ahead of November Election

 Illegal immigration has become a top concern of U.S. voters since 2021, when the number of illegal aliens entering the United States began to surge after President Joe Biden revoked several Trump border policies.

 Arrests of criminal illegal aliens also have surged.
-In fiscal year 2017, there were 8,531 such arrests, declining to 2,438 in fiscal year 2020.
+In fiscal year 2017, there were 8,531 such arrests, and there were 2,438 in fiscal year 2020.
 The number rose to more than 15,000 last year.

 Illegal Immigrant Surge

 The Biden administration has taken steps recently to control the influx of illegal immigrants at the border.
-On June 4, President Biden announced an executive order that would shut down asylum requests at the southern border if the average number of daily encounters exceeds 2,500.
+On June 4, President Joe Biden announced an executive order that would shut down asylum requests at the southern border if the average number of daily encounters exceeds 2,500.

 The shutdown would be in effect until the average remains less than 1,500 for a week.
-Administration officials claimed the measure was the most aggressive unilateral move by the president.
+Administration officials claimed that the measure was the most aggressive unilateral move by the president.

-On July 16, the U.S. Department of Homeland Security said that the policy has helped to “reduce the number of encounters at our Southwest Border by more than 50 percent.”
+On July 16, the U.S. Department of Homeland Security said that the policy has helped “reduce the number of encounters at our Southwest Border by more than 50 percent.”

 “In June, the Border Patrol recorded 83,536 encounters between ports of entry, the lowest number since January 2021, and below the number of encounters between ports of entry in June 2019, the last comparable year prior to the pandemic,” the department said.